aalyria/api/tools/nbictl/README.md

 **--user_id**="": User ID associated with the private key provided by Aalyria.

+## model

+Provides subcommands for accessing and managing the model elements comprising the digital twin.

+### upsert-entity

+Upsert the model NMTS Entity contained within the file provided on the command line ('-' reads from stdin).

+### update-entity

+Update the model using NMTS PartialEntity contained within the file provided on the command line ('-' reads from stdin).

+### delete-entity

+Delete the model NMTS Entity associated with the entity ID provided on the command line.

+### get-entity

+Get the model NMTS Entity associated with the entity ID given on the command line.

+### insert-relationship

+Insert the model NMTS Relationship contained within the file provided on the command line ('-' reads from stdin).

+### delete-relationship

+Delete the model NMTS Relationship contained within the file provided on the command line ('-' reads from stdin).

+### list-elements

+List all model elements (NMTS Entities and Relationships).

 ## grpcurl

 Provides curl-like equivalents for interacting with the NBI.